abyxez/abyxez/README.md

 - I'm Back-end developer
 - 1 year 4 months in developing
 - PhD in Optics
-- I’ve appliedfor a job, waiting for a conclusion
+- I’ve applied for a job, waiting for a conclusion

 <br><br>